LeticiaBibiano/subway_status_ruby_project/README.md

 An app that lists the status of São Paulo's subway lines.

-Use the Web Scraping method.
+Use the Web Scraping method, by the Nokogiri gem.

 Only Ruby was used.